dengsauve/advent-of-code-2025/README.md

 Part 2, recursion is king, just keep calling the method and returning a modified floor and a count of how many rolls were removed until that amount returned is 0.

 Took me, what, 15 minutes in total, including a break to grab water while mulling the recursion.

+## Day 6
+Decided to finally write some helpers:
+- handy dandy 2d array rotation (something that comes out of the box w/ruby smh).
+- is_int checker, also out of the box w/ruby

+Part 1 was fairly straightfoward:
+- Make a 2d array of input, split on newlines
+- Split each row on spaces and then rotate
+- Pop and store the operator
+- Map the remaining array to ints
+- Apply the operator to the row and add to the total
+- Part 1 done

+Part 2 took me a second, until I realized the key was in parsing the last row to get an array of column lengths.

+This allowed me to parse the strings with character spacing intact.

+From there:
+- Rotate the array
+- Pop and store the operator
+- Iterate over the strings, bringing in the last char to a num string (omitting if a space)
+- Apply the operator, add to the total sum
+- Part 2 done

+*Day 6 notes may be a little fuzzy, it's midnight 30 after an evening on the town with my fiancee*